jujhars13/birmingham-school-of-code-aws-day/README.md

 Birmingham School of Code - Cohort 4 AWS day **2020-12-03**

+## Objective

+Give SOC students a feel for AWS and then be able to deploy an application to EC2 and a static site to S3 + Cloudfront

+## Syllabus

 - Admin - create slack channel, split up into pairs, give each pair a (/zoom breakout room), and aws account creds, log in spreadsheet pls
-## Syllabus

-Objective: Give SOC students a feel for AWS and then be able to deploy an application to EC2 and a static site to S3 + Cloudfront
-Syllabus

 - Intro - the team, who we are: our journeys into software engineering (go through your linkedin profile)

-- Lecture - Intro Cloud ~ 10 mins https://www.slideshare.net/CloudHesive/aws-101-an-introduction-to-the-amazon-cloud
+- Lecture - Intro to AWS Cloud ~ 10 mins https://www.slideshare.net/CloudHesive/aws-101-an-introduction-to-the-amazon-cloud
-- Explore aws a bit
+- Explore AWS a bit and go over services

 **Joint exercise**
   - Spin up and configure an ec2 instance in our VPC of choice